elgusdm/elgusdm/README.md

 - 📫 How to contact me **gustavomunguiafr@gmail.com**

-- 📄 More about my experiences and skills [Information Technology Consultant Information Technology Consultant on Intelexion]
+- 📄 More about my experience and skills [Information Technology Consultant Information Technology Consultant on Intelexion]

 - ⚡ Fun fact **I love 🐈 😺**